Razor launches sharp new line of budget electric scooters

-Razor (perhaps best known for its kids kick-scooters) has announced three new additions to its lineup of super-affordable electric scooters for adult riders.
+Razor (perhaps best known for its kick-scooters for kids) has announced three new additions to its lineup of super-affordable electric scooters for adult riders.

 The first of the new scooters is the EcoSmart SUP, which is designed specifically to help new riders feel more stable and comfortable.
 It has 16-inch diameter, air-filled tires to absorb shocks and bumps, and a wide deck that makes it easier to balance.
 It can reach a top speed of 15.5mph on the flat, and has a maximum range of 12 miles.